 People who use methamphetamine are also at higher risk when it comes to Covid-19.
 Methamphetamine, commonly known as meth, is another very dangerous and addictive drug.
 Like heroin, it can be used in a number of different ways, such as being smoked, snorted, or injected.
 Aside from high rates of overdose and health issues, people with a history of methamphetamine use are at a higher risk of pulmonary damage and pulmonary disease.
 This is because meth restricts the blood flow causing hypertension.

 Alcohol and drug abuse greatly increases your chances of contracting COVID-19.

 It is never too safe to be sorry, and all research suggests that excessive drug and alcohol use put you at a higher risk of contracting the virus.
-The added health complications of people who struggle with substance abuse can increase the likelihood of fatality and develop the serious symptoms of Covid-19.
+The added health complications of people who struggle with substance abuse, along with a lack of basic personal hygiene can increase the likelihood of fatality and develop the serious symptoms of Covid-19.
 If you, or a loved one, are suffering from an addiction then do not hesitate to ask for help.
 We are still offering a wide selection of treatment options to best suit your needs.
 Take control of your health and begin leading a better life today, you do not have to go through this alone!